Carbon13 SEIS Fund V

 About the Carbon13 SEIS Fund V

-By investing in SEIS, UK investors have the potential to claim up to 50% income tax relief on their investment amount and pay no Capital Gains Tax on returns.
+Investing in a SEIS Fund provides UK investors with the opportunity to claim up to 50% income tax relief on their investment amount, coupled with exemption from Capital Gains Tax and many other additional benefits.

 LOW-CARBON & HIGH RETURN